sopra-fs24-group-32/sopra-fs24-group-32-server/contribution.md

 Make it possible for a player (except game host) to leave the lobby from the home page.
 Issue #106

 ## Roger
+1. There should be a pop up informing which player has left. #54
+2. Implemented more game service and controller tests.

 # Week 01.05 - 08.05